brainrake/consistent/README.md

 In a logical language, *existence* is not a predicate or a verb.
 It is a quantifier, a different kind of language element.

-`A shit exists` is as meaningless to say as `A shit is`.
+`My shit exists` is as meaningless to say as `A shit is ...`.
 Is what?
+The sentence is missing a part.
 Here's what makes sense though: `A shit is blue`.

 Logically:
 `There exists a shit such that it is blue.`